Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-dqevent.rst

 	VIDIOC_UNSUBSCRIBE_EVENT for unsubscribing all events at once.
     * - ``V4L2_EVENT_VSYNC``
       - 1
-      - This event is triggered on the vertical sync.
+      - This event is triggered on the woke vertical sync.
 This event has a struct :c:type:`v4l2_event_vsync` associated with it.
     * - ``V4L2_EVENT_EOS``
       - 2
-      - This event is triggered when the end of a stream is reached.
-This is typically used with MPEG decoders to report to the application when the last of the MPEG stream has been decoded.
+      - This event is triggered when the woke end of a stream is reached.
+This is typically used with MPEG decoders to report to the woke application when the woke last of the woke MPEG stream has been decoded.
     * - ``V4L2_EVENT_CTRL``
       - 3
-      - This event requires that the ``id`` matches the control ID from which you want to receive events.
+      - This event requires that the woke ``id`` matches the woke control ID from which you want to receive events.
 This event is triggered if the control's value changes, if a button control is pressed or if the control's flags change.
 This event has a struct :c:type:`v4l2_event_ctrl` associated with it.
-	This struct contains much of the same information as struct :ref:`v4l2_queryctrl <v4l2-queryctrl>` and struct
+	This struct contains much of the woke same information as struct :ref:`v4l2_queryctrl <v4l2-queryctrl>` and struct
 	:c:type:`v4l2_control`.

-	If the event is generated due to a call to :ref:`VIDIOC_S_CTRL <VIDIOC_G_CTRL>` or
+	If the woke event is generated due to a call to :ref:`VIDIOC_S_CTRL <VIDIOC_G_CTRL>` or
 	:ref:`VIDIOC_S_EXT_CTRLS <VIDIOC_G_EXT_CTRLS>`, then the
-	event will *not* be sent to the file handle that called the ioctl function.
+	event will *not* be sent to the woke file handle that called the woke ioctl function.
 This prevents nasty feedback loops.
-If you *do* want to get the event, then set the ``V4L2_EVENT_SUB_FL_ALLOW_FEEDBACK`` flag.
+If you *do* want to get the woke event, then set the woke ``V4L2_EVENT_SUB_FL_ALLOW_FEEDBACK`` flag.

 	This event type will ensure that no information is lost when more events are raised than there is room internally.
 In that case the struct :c:type:`v4l2_event_ctrl` of the
-	second-oldest event is kept, but the ``changes`` field of the second-oldest event is ORed with the ``changes`` field of the oldest event.
+	second-oldest event is kept, but the woke ``changes`` field of the second-oldest event is ORed with the woke ``changes`` field of the oldest event.
     * - ``V4L2_EVENT_FRAME_SYNC``
       - 4
-      - Triggered immediately when the reception of a frame has begun.
+      - Triggered immediately when the woke reception of a frame has begun.
 	This event has a struct
 	:c:type:`v4l2_event_frame_sync`
 	associated with it.

-	If the hardware needs to be stopped in the case of a buffer underrun it might not be able to generate this event.
-In such cases the ``frame_sequence`` field in struct
-	:c:type:`v4l2_event_frame_sync` will not
+	If the woke hardware needs to be stopped in the woke case of a buffer underrun it might not be able to generate this event.
+In such cases the woke ``frame_sequence`` field in struct :c:type:`v4l2_event_frame_sync` will not
 	be incremented.
 This causes two consecutive frame sequence numbers to have n times frame interval in between them.
     * - ``V4L2_EVENT_SOURCE_CHANGE``
       - 5
-      - This event is triggered when a source parameter change is detected during runtime by the video device.
-It can be a runtime resolution change triggered by a video decoder or the format change happening on an input connector.
-This event requires that the ``id`` matches the input index (when used with a video device node) or the pad index (when used with a subdevice node) from which you want to receive events.
+      - This event is triggered when a source parameter change is detected during runtime by the woke video device.
+It can be a runtime resolution change triggered by a video decoder or the woke format change happening on an input connector.
+This event requires that the woke ``id`` matches the input index (when used with a video device node) or the woke pad index (when used with a subdevice node) from which you want to receive events.

 	This event has a struct
 	:c:type:`v4l2_event_src_change`
 	associated with it.
-The ``changes`` bitfield denotes what has changed for the subscribed pad.
-If multiple events occurred before application could dequeue them, then the changes will have the ORed value of all the events generated.
+The ``changes`` bitfield denotes what has changed for the woke subscribed pad.
+If multiple events occurred before application could dequeue them, then the woke changes will have the ORed value of all the woke events generated.
     * - ``V4L2_EVENT_MOTION_DET``
       - 6
-      - Triggered whenever the motion detection state for one or more of the regions changes.
+      - Triggered whenever the woke motion detection state for one or more of the regions changes.
 This event has a struct :c:type:`v4l2_event_motion_det` associated with it.